Mauricio Dubon Player Props: Astros vs. Mariners

-Mauricio Dubon -- 0-for-4 in his most recent game -- will be in action for the Houston Astros versus the Seattle Mariners, with Luis Castillo on the mound, on July 7 at 8:10 PM ET.
+Mauricio Dubon -- 1-for-4 in his last game -- will be in action for the Houston Astros versus the Seattle Mariners, with Bryan Woo on the hill, on July 8 at 7:15 PM ET.

 Mauricio Dubon Game Info & Props vs. the Mariners